 Hire an inspirational speaker to Zoom-bomb a meeting

 Think beyond traditional panels and speakers’ lunches, and surprise your employees with a dose of inspiration and motivation during a regular team meeting.
 Invite a speaker to pop in on the middle of the meeting to liven things up and empower women in the workplace.
-This year, Holly Dowling, an award-winner global keynote speaker, is making a 10- to 15-minute guest appearance at client meetings to inspire their teams, talk about women and wellness, and instill hope.
+Last year, Holly Dowling, an award-winner global keynote speaker, made a 10- to 15-minute guest appearance at client meetings to inspire their teams, talk about women and wellness, and instill hope.

 Give back in honor of your employees

-The most meaningful ideas are often ones that make a difference in someone else’s lives.
-A wonderful way to create impact is to fundraise for female-focused charities in honor of your employees.
+The most meaningful ideas are often ones that make a difference in someone else’s life.
+A wonderful way to create an impact on International Women’s Day is to fundraise for female-focused charities in honor of your employees.
 Make it personal by sending out a custom thank you email that details the charity gift and suggests some causes to consider.
 Check out the International Women’s Day charities of choice, or look for local charities for which you can help amplify their awareness.

 Share gratitude for those who came before